alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 Azure information: In Azure we created 7 capabilities.
 3 tlemetry: Light Level, Temperature and Pressure 4 commands: Command, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP

 ######################################################### Bugs and Errors ##########################################################
 Bugs and errors occured during testing:
 After certain amount of SD writes the values get corrupted.The bug is very noticeable in the temperature because it reaches 200 and raises very quickly.
 The values in the light  samples we think they get corrupted too, but because of their size (around 30000) the error doesnt make a huge difference.
-However, this was resolved by reducing the amount the buffer is holding and doing more sd writes.
+We think this is due to the size of the file on the SD card and it searching all the way through it which interferes with the sampling.
+If sd card is never written this is fine.
+Possibly to improve this we could generate a new file on the brink of it getting too large which should iradicate this issue.